Symphony No. 4

 Fabio Luisi conducts NHK Symphony Orchestra

 Born in Italy, Fabio Luisi is currently chief conductor on two continents.
 In Texas, he succeeded Jaap van Zweden at the Dallas Symphony Orchestra.
 And in Tokyo, he leads the NHK Symphony Orchestra, with which he will give two concerts during the Mahler Festival.
 Yesterday the Third Symphony was performed, today it is the Fourth Symphony's turn.
 Luisi's interpretation was called 'enchanting' by Dallas Morning News.
+In the fourth movement, soprano Ying Fang sings of the idyll of the afterlife.

 Mahler's Symphony No. 4